-Failure to submit reports in a timely manner will result in the withholding of fiscal reimbursements and will influence the Awarded Applicant's eligibility for future Grant Awards.
+Failure to submit reports in a timely manner is a risk factor for desk review or site visits, may result in the withholding of fiscal reimbursements, and will influence the Awarded Applicant's eligibility for future Grant Awards.
 Continued failure to submit reports and reimbursement requests and failure to meet commitments made in the Performance Improvement/Evaluation Plans may require the Coordinating Board to terminate the Grant for non-performance.

 Biannual and Final Reports: The Awarded Applicant shall submit a Biannual and Final Report that documents the implementation and outcomes of the Performance Improvement/Evaluation Plans.
+Reports must indicate clearly that Results/Comments are Biannual or Final, with a line skipped (two hard returns) between the two.
+Both reports shall appear in the final report.
 The reporting schedule:

-ReportFor Period EndingReport Due DateBiannualFebruary 27, 2015March 31, 2015FinalAugust 28, 2015September 25, 2015
+ReportFor Period EndingReport Due DateBiannualFebruary 28, 2017March 30, 2017FinalAugust 31, 2017September 29, 2017

 Expenditure Reports: The Awarded Applicant's chief financial officer or authorized designee shall submit Expenditure Reports on Form CB 100 at any time during the Grant Period but at least quarterly.
 The final Expenditure Report shall include actual expenditures for the Grant Period and Form CB 320, detailing actual expenditures by activity for the Grant Period.

-The Awarded Applicant will not be reimbursed for any expenditures submitted after October 14, 2015.
+The Awarded Applicant will not be reimbursed for any expenditures submitted after October 13, 2017.
 The reporting schedule: